 Performing a pull up is often a challenge for beginners and even experienced athletes.
-The wide-grip pull up is harder to perform than a standard pull up because your hands will be further away from the centre of your body which makes the exercise the more difficult.
+The wide-grip pull up is harder to perform than a standard pull up because your hands will be further apart from the centre of your body which makes the exercise the more difficult.

 - Latissimus Dorsi